vokimon/apunts/computers/godot/godot.md

 	- Then the symbol is globally accessible
 	- But there are no namespaces so explicit names crowds the global scope
 	- TOCHECK: Why autoload modules?
 Has the modules be loaded by any other to be available? -> They make an instance not a class globally available
-	- Still, not that far from import clauses in other languages (javascript)
+	- Still, `preload` is not that far from import clauses in other languages (javascript)
 - Inheritance:
 	- Add the line `extends OtherClass` to specify the base class in the hierarchy
 		- This is done from the editor, you can change the default superclass from the dialog